emmo-repo/domain-concrete/README.md

 ==================================
 This is work in progress.

-The Concrete Domain Ontology is intended to be a domain ontology for concrete development.
-The intension is to cover all relevant aspect of concrete development, including:
+The Domain Ontology for Concrete is intended to be a domain ontology for development of concrete.
+The intention is to cover all relevant aspect of concrete development, including:
   - composition & phases
   - mixing design & casting